Staying at Mwamba Conservation Centre

 - Kipepeo Butterfly Farm

 - Watamu Turtle Watch

 - Tree bridge and zip lining at Stage park

 Safaris to Tsavo East and West can also be arranged.
 Please ask about other activities or excursions.

-Enquiries about room and camping availability and accommodation rates, please contact us
+Enquiries about room and camping availability and accommodation rates, please email [email protected] or call 0740574143.

 Since the first beginnings of A Rocha Kenya in 1998, we were looking for a property in Watamu that would serve as a Field Study Centre & Bird Observatory, a place where we could welcome birders, butterfliers, conservationists, researchers and holiday-makers alike and provide the kind of relaxed and welcoming hospitality that A Rocha worldwide is becoming known for.
 From those early days we sought to develop excellent relationships with many of Watamu’s local residents and businesses, one of whom was Mrs Barbara Simpson who ran “Mrs Simpson’s Guest House” at Plot 28.